Skip to content

 Workbench:

 Brand new workbenches can be expensive.
-My personal favourite are Emir workbenches.
+My personal favourite are Emir workbenches (update 2024 no longer in business).
 They are solid and made of prime grade beech, so are hard wearing.
 However, they come with a price tag.
 I invested in mine with my first student loan payment.
 It was expensive and I couldn’t afford to go out for a few months, but it has lasted 13 years so far, and should last my whole career as a jeweller.

 Another option is to ask a joiner to make one for you or you can make your own.
 You can purchase an oak or beech worktop and then make some legs out of pine timber from your local DIY supplier.